ovgu-ailab/idl2025/assignment3.md

 This prevents the network from trying to achieve 0 or 1 output probabilities, which can prevent overfitting -- but overdo it, and the network will be too uncertain for good performance.
 The `CrossEntropyLoss` object has a parameter you can just set!
 Try small numbers around 0.1 or less.

+All in all, these changes should improve held-out performance somewhat.
+For reference, we got to around 65-66% accuracy without too much tuning.
+You can expect training performance to go down; for example, we ended up with only around 75% training accuracy.

 ## What to Submit